materialsproject/atomate2/docs/user/codes/vasp.md

 for your specific case.
 ```

-You can use the following code to start the standard version of the workflow:
+You can use the following code to start the default VASP version of the workflow:
 ```py
 from atomate2.vasp.flows.phonons import PhononMaker from pymatgen.core.structure import Structure